Return to Table of Contents | Previous Chapter | Next Chapter

 On what basis does the state appear as more than a machine impudently asserting the laws of jabbering, sadistic, hypocritical apes?
 A better machine by better animals, born and raised without the flaws of humans, would still suffer the same defect.
 Religion is a hotbed of lies and malice, but simply by knowledge of the evil, religion proves a far better basis for concepts of the state.
 What arrests humanity most effectively and at the least cost?
 It is the evil which would lead to caution by something other than force or half-sensical rationalizations.
 Nothing about the state is defensible by pure reason or anything from simple knowledge, or by much that is meaningful in the world.
 The state appears both to the world and to most humans as a beast to be avoided, but a beast that will persist so long as the world can be arrested.
 Since it certainly can be - we can speak of definite things and place those definite things in a context and must do so - the argument that the state's absurdity makes it unreal and a thing to ignore does not meet what sense and reason would tell us about its existence.
 It still has no particular purpose or justification.
 The philosophical state can only exist because in some way it is considered just or right and demonstrates merit.
 Insinuations, educations, or dictation of laws by some officer won't make it true.
 Labor itself clearly does not control the state for its purposes, for if it did, all hitherto known political thought would have been an absurd impossibility, and humanity would ask a very different question.
 The proclivities of labor, as will be clearer in the next two chapters, were towards provincial interests and occulting, because the laborers in the end hated the weak more than their masters, and hated each other for spurious causes that could be insinuated trivially.
 The workers who overcame this cajoling either were unusually determined, benefit from the inertia of what was necessary or superstitiously held in spite of the human spirit, or saw that their bretheren were a waste of their time and joined the exploiters.
 Their hatred of the lowest class came prior to anyone obligating them to act "against their interests", because their interests were already inclined to kick down to get ahead.
 Even when there were clear benefits from staying their hand, labor's proclivity had a different conception of religious authority and the evil.
 Its cults and secret societies had little concept of the general good or the general will, nor any reason to be interested in such a thing.
 Had labor retained its hold on technology - had it always understood itself as something more than pure labor and understood its history was something apart from the aristocratic political religion - it might have not turned into something this easily exploited.
 In either event though, the fate of the lowest class was set by all except the lowest class itself.
 That was the game that was truly afoot in all iterations of the philosophical state.
 Prior to the philosophical state's assertion as a political theory with clear written laws and institutions as a norm, this understanding was only partially followed, for the genuine religion at work in states saw class warfare as something alien to any interest that would be held.
 The interests of Satan-worship have little regard of social class as a mere word, and find their adherents among all of the orders of human society.
 The workers clamored for positions to feed the beast of slavery, and it did not occur to them that a "free society" would have been a goal or at all desirable.
 It is even less of a goal if freedom is already presented as a fickle idea, a bleating of a sheep to be mocked and ridiculed, a lie told to the failed and the retarded.

-The commons and technology were the necessary fulcrum for the machine, but in early form, the technological interest as a "technological interest" understood to be such is feeble, overshadowed by religious veneration of money and the pre-existing tripartate class structure.
-In practice, the tripartate structure of society only became relevant when citizen-soldiers relied on state-issued currency and states requisitioned their armies and governments with tax, and free men now had an increased loyalty to the commons rather than "base labor" or what utility they provided to the state.
+The commons and technology were the necessary fulcrum for the machine, but in early form, the technological interest as a "technological interest" understood to be such is feeble, overshadowed by religious veneration of money and the pre-existing tripartite class structure.
+In practice, the tripartite structure of society only became relevant when citizen-soldiers relied on state-issued currency and states requisitioned their armies and governments with tax, and free men now had an increased loyalty to the commons rather than "base labor" or what utility they provided to the state.
 What they did with it was in the end their decision - and it would be a decision they weren't really going to get to make without being intercepted and besieged between the working masses and the "big club" at the apex of all civilizations.

 The religious view of the state better understood what it had to control - the commons.
 Its ultimate objectives were further down the line.
 By political thought, the commons would have the greatest claim to legitimacy if the state served anything good or reasonable, or considered its own existence to be the point.
 But, the state as an institution or idea is not the true point.
 The state is necessarily a going concern.
 It cannot shirk its existence.
 But, this is simply a fact of no moral worth.
 The holders of a state or any institution have no intrinsic spiritual connection to it.
 Religion does not assert its control simply by assuming that it is so, or saying that a god puppets the state and is the true sovereign.
 Political superstitions are created primarily by, for, and against the commons.
 The overriding goal - to convince the commons to compete with each other for position based on a spurious goal of merit or belonging to the in-group.
 This exploits both the proprietor and labor roles' wants that the commons are caught between and would have to inhabit in some way to exist.
 How can this be done?
 The obvious is to make crass appeals to the self.
 But, this has little staying power, because its outcome is self-evident.
 The other is to advance a liberal idea, but this was undesirable because the commons would become the new aristocracy or its new basis.
 It would force the aristocracy to assimilate to the values of impurity before it was ready to, and the commons could stray from history's intended course altogether.
 It would lead to the potential end of the entire project for the first time, and this was unacceptable for those who valued political office and the associated power.
 Appeals to property as right only pertain to a limited puriew, and do not carry the religious weight that is assigned to fetish objects even at an advanced stage of depravity as modernity attained.
 The commons would see property and right as things to avoid, rather than embrace, and this would not uniformly serve an imperial core group reliant on occult scheming.
 It gives rise to an even more horrible possibility than overthrow - members of the commons choosing technology which would lead to eventual dissolution of the entire superstitious basis, and create something new.
 The commons are the only interest in life that could realistically "emancipate itself", if they see their position and spiritual authority properly and accumulate enough knowledge to see the truth - that a cult-like obsession with technology and the vices of their proclivity are their greatest barriers, and that none of the orders of humanity have anything for the cause the commons envision, and see correctly the threat the commons pose.
 Only the lowest class would share a potential affinity, simply because they have nothing to lose.
 We see here at the other pole the very things the German ideology weaponized to destroy the commons as a force, but this only applied at a stage where the liberal order was to be actively dismantled, so that Satanists - let's just call the conservative order of Europe what it is - could step in the edifice and make it the worst parody of anything ever.
 Such a foul and disgusting ideology is worthless for governing anything, for it can only pervert or destroy.
 If destroying an institution that is unwelcome is helpful to a good cause, then ideology has its purview, but ideology is a grossly inefficient way to destroy an idea, and hasn't really worked in the way its partisans claim it must.